DengPingFan/Inf-Net/README.md

 #### 2.3.1.
 Overview

+    Here, we provide a general and simple framework to address the multi-class segmentation problem.
 We modify the original design of UNet that is used for binary segmentation, and thus, we name it as _Multi-class UNet_.
     More details can be found in our paper.

 <p align="center">
     <img src="Imgs/MultiClassExtension.png"/> <br />